The Ultimate Guide to Explainer Videos

 Entrusting the next brand strategy, video training, or marketing campaign to a qualified video production company can be intimidating, but it will pay off.

-Video production companies are fully equipped to make sure your story is fully captured, but the first step you need to take to achieve this result is to create a project brief to get the ball rolling.
+Video production companies are equipped to make sure your story is fully captured, but you must submit a project brief to get the ball rolling.

 A project brief outlines everything you want to accomplish with your video and gives you a chance to set expectations before even interviewing a prospect.
 Important information to include in the brief are: